 - Syria crisis: Incendiary bomb victims ‘like the walking dead’ – Ten O’Clock News, BBC One, 29 August 2013 (high quality You Tube copy here)

 - Syria crisis: Doctor criticises Miliband over MPs’ vote – Dr Rola Hallam, Newsnight, BBC2, 30 August 2013

 - Syria: Agony of victims of ‘napalm-like’ school bombing – Ten O’Clock News, BBC One, 30 September 2013

 - Panorama – Saving Syria’s Children – BBC One, 30 September 2013 (relevant section commences 30:38).
 BBC Worldwide has blocked all You Tube copies of ‘Saving Syria’s Children’.

 Correspondence between the BBC and myself (and latterly another complainant) is logged here.

 In November 2015 I gave this interview to Sputnik Radio.

-In December 2015 I handed copies of this letter to Jeremy Corbyn MP and Emily Thornberry MP.
+In December 2015 I handed copies of this letter to then Labour Party leader Jeremy Corbyn MP and to Emily Thornberry MP.

 In January 2016 I submitted a request to the BBC under the Freedom of Information Act for material relating to Saving Syria’s Children.
 This request was rejected.
 In appealing the BBC’s decision to the Information Commissioner I stated: